 When alcohol enters your body, the liver recognizes it as a dangerous toxin and goes to work processing it before anything else—including fats and sugar.
 If you drink to excess, your liver can be too busy eliminating alcohol's toxins to burn the fat and sugar in your last meal or snack.
 Over time, those will hang around as increased body fat.

-The Remedy Rx: Your body can process about one drink per hour.
+The Rx: Your body can process about one drink per hour.
 Experts like the American Cancer Society and American Heart Association advise that you not go beyond "moderate drinking"—one drink a day for women and two for men.

 You're Low on B Vitamins

 "Alcohol also depletes your body of B vitamins, particularly thiamine, or B1," says Quinn.
 "Chronic use of alcohol does this to a much more major degree."

 The Rx: "Hydrating with water and taking B vitamins prior to a hard night of alcohol use can help decrease symptoms of hangover," says Quinn.